 The BMW Museum in Munich, Germany was opened in 1973 as one of the first brand museums.
 Displayed over 5,000 square metres of exhibition space are around 125 of the brand’s most precious and appealing cars, motorcycles and engines.

 The Museum is a living building, comprising many innovative and immersive exhibitions that exude BMW’s passion for technical innovation.
-BMW wanted to live that brand with the museums web presence, and turned to Red Badger to discover how.
+BMW wanted to live that brand through the museum's web presence, and turned to Red Badger to discover how.

-By providing a joined up experience across web, mobile and within the museum itself, a visitor’s journey is supported from start to finish; enhancing what is already a unique experience.
+By providing a joined-up experience across web, mobile and the museum itself, a visitor’s journey is supported from start to finish, enhancing what is already a unique experience.

-Providing greater insight to the museum’s contents and experience than ever before, BMW believe more and more visitors will be encouraged to enjoy what has long been one of Munich’s most popular highlights.
+Providing greater insight to the museum’s contents and experience than ever before, BMW believes more visitors will be encouraged to enjoy what has long been one of Munich’s most popular highlights.